andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 "Great, and which gin would you like?"

-"Hmmmmm well..... hell I don't know let's go with Bareksten gin"

-I like gin but the extent of my knowledge of the spirit is limited to a handful of the most recognizable brands.
-I chose Bareksten gin from Bar Lorry's chalkboard of gin options for the simple fact that it's from Norway.
-A simple fact it may be for me, but for the distillers, it's a point of immense pride.
+Now...
+I like gin, but the extent of my knowledge of the spirit is limited to a handful of the most recognizable brands.
+If you poured me the finest gin in the world and a glass of turpentine I likely couldn't tell the difference.
+Upon the bartender's query I artfully divert his scrutiny of my neophytic grasp of gin while leering at the scribblings on the chalkboard of available offerings,

+"Hmmmmm well..... oh!
+I see you have Bareksten!
+That will make a fine gin & tonic!"

+My choice of Bareksten is predicated on the simple fact that it's from Norway.
+While a simple fact it may be for me, for the distillers it's a point of immense pride.

-A quick perusal of their website offers the reader a panoply of piny proverbs and arboreal aphorisms.
+A quick perusal of their website offers the reader a panoply of piny proverbs, an array of arboreal aphorisms.
 It's so over the top it feels like reading the output of an AI chatbot.
 In fact I asked an AI chatbot to write a product description of Norwegian botanical gin, which I present alongside the official Bareksten copy.